renovatebot/renovate/docs/usage/configuration-options.md

 ## dotnet

+## draftPR

+If `draftPR` is set to true, the PR created by Renovate is set to a draft.
+Currently only available in Github.

 ## enabled

 The most common use of `enabled` is if you want to turn Renovate's functionality off, for some reason.